Stalked: Someone's Watching

-Stalked: Someone's Watching (also stylized as Stalked) is an American documentary television series on Investigation Discovery that debuted on January 24, 2011.
+Stalked: Someone's Watching (also stylized as Stalked) is an American television documentary series on Investigation Discovery that debuted on January 24, 2011.
 The series tells the stories of those who have been stalked and is hosted by Michelle Ward.
-After a seven year hiatus, the series has been renewed for a fourth season and has been retitled Stalked:Followed By Fear.
+Stalked: Someone's Watching ran for four seasons, ending in 2014.

+In 2021, a related update of the series, Stalked: Followed By Fear, aired for a single season.

 Premise

 The show chronicles numerous cases—four seasons’ worth—of stalkers and their victims.
 The stories are told through reenactments with actor portrayals which give viewers a better picture of what exactly happened.
 Woven throughout each episode are interviews with various people involved in each individual case, which break up the monotony of the reenactments.
 Interviewees range from the victim's family, friends, colleagues, and, of course, the victims themselves.
 In addition to the interviews of the aforementioned who have experienced the ordeals is Michelle Ward, the host of the show.